josmar-crwdstffng/angular/aio/tools/examples/README.md

 Each example also provides tests (mostly e2e and occasionally unit tests), which are run as part of our CircleCI `test_docs_examples*` jobs, to verify that the examples continue to work as expected, as changes are made to the core Angular libraries.

 In order to build, run and test these examples independently, you need to install dependencies into their sub-folder.
-Also there are a number of common boilerplate files that are needed to configure each example's project.
+Also there are a number of common boilerplate files that are needed to configure the project for each example.
 These common boilerplate files are maintained centrally to reduce the amount of effort if one of them needs to change.

 > **Note for Windows users**